omc/websolr-guides/wordpress-solr.md

-# Configuring Drupal 7 with the ApacheSolr module
+# Configuring Wordpress with the Solr for Wordpress plugin

 In this guide, we're going to cover the basics of setting up a websolr index to be used with [Wordpress](http://wordpress.org/) and the [Solr for Wordpress](http://wordpress.org/plugins/solr-for-wordpress/) plugin.